Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs: Experiments

 \section{Experiments}

-We provide numerical experiments to investigate the tightness of our bounds on the normalized cut and mixing time of $\Csig[\Xbf]$, and examine the performance of PPR on the ``two moons'' dataset.
-We defer details of the experimental settings to the appendix.
+We provide numerical experiments to investigate the tightness of our theoretical results in Section~\ref{sec:ppr_density_cluster}, and compare the performance of PPR with a density clustering algorithm on the ``two moons'' dataset.
+We defer details of the experimental settings to Appendix~\ref{apdx:experimental_details}.

-\paragraph{Validating theoretical bounds.} We investigate the tightness of Theorems \ref{thm: conductance_upper_bound} and \ref{thm: mixing_time_upper_bound} via simulation.
-Figure \ref{fig:bounds} compares our upper bounds with the actual empirically-computed quantities \eqref{eqn: normalized_cut} and \eqref{eqn: mixing_time}, as we vary the diameter $\rho$ and thickness $\sigma$ of a cluster $\Cset$.
-The top left and top middle panels display the resulting empirical clusters for two different values of $\rho,\sigma$.

-The bottom left and bottom right panels assure that our mixing time upper bounds track closely the empirical mixing time, in both 2 and 3 dimensions.\footnote{We rescaled all values of theoretical upper bounds by a constant, to mask the effect of large universal constants in these bounds.
-Therefore only the comparison of slopes, rather than intercepts, is meaningful.} This provides empirical evidence that Theorem \ref{thm: mixing_time_upper_bound} has the right dependency on both expansion parameter $\sigma$ and diameter $\rho$.
-The story for the normalized cut panels is less obvious.
-We remark that while, broadly speaking, the trends do not appear to match, this gap between theory and empirical results seems largest when $\sigma $ and $\rho$ are approximately equal.
-As the ratio $\rho/\sigma$ grows, the slopes of empirical and theoretical curves become more similar.